Tinker-Ware/summerschool-infrastructure/README.md

 The mentors will provide the IP addresses every team should use.
 Wait until you have them.

-Go to the folder `deploy-exercise` and edit the file `Vagrantfile`.
+Go to the folder `deploy-exercise/summerschool-infrastructure` and edit the file `Vagrantfile`.
 Replace the current IPs of each machine to match the provided IPs and HOSTNAMES.

 **My role:** | HOSTNAME in Vagrantifle